cthoyt/cthoyt.github.io/_posts/2026/2026-09-24-chebi-nuclide-relationships.md

 ### Isobar

 [Isobars](https://en.wikipedia.org/wiki/Isobar_(nuclide)) are atoms of different elements with the same number of nucleons.
+They can be produced, e.g., through the process of [beta decay](https://en.wikipedia.org/wiki/Beta_decay).
+For example,
+[nitrogen-15 (CHEBI:36934)](https://semantic.farm/CHEBI:36934)
-For example, [nitrogen-15 (CHEBI:36934)](https://semantic.farm/CHEBI:36934) and [oxygen-15 (CHEBI:36932)](https://semantic.farm/CHEBI:36932) are isobars with the same nucleon number of 15.
+and [oxygen-15 (CHEBI:36932)](https://semantic.farm/CHEBI:36932) are isobars
+with the same nucleon number of 15.